freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 Setting up SecureDrop is a multi-step process, where each step builds on the steps that come before it.
 It's important that you treat the installation as a complete process, making sure not to skip any portions of the install guide or jump ahead to later content.

-Once you have all the necessary hardware, :doc:`setting up SecureDrop <install>` will take at least a day's work.
+Once you have all the necessary hardware, setting up SecureDrop will take at least a day's work.
 After installation, you will need at least one more day to :ref:`complete and test <Deployment>` your setup.

 Installation support
 --------------------